Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 transfer matrix

-We can take advantage of the fact that $S^+$ is the sum of raising operators in each site of the chain and write $\tau$ in a convenient basis.
-Let us pick as a basis the eigenvectors of the undeformed transfer matrix obtained from the Algebraic Bethe Ansatz, ordered by their eigenvalue with respect to $S^z=\sum_{j=1}^L \sigma^z_j$ in decreasing order (we can order eigenstates with the same eigenvalue by their energy with respect to the undeformed Hamiltonian, but this is not necessary).
-As $[S^z , S^+]= 2S^+$, it is clear that the transfer matrix at large values of $u$ is an upper triangular matrix in this basis.
-Furthermore, it is the sum of a diagonal matrix whose entries are the eigenvalues of the undeformed transfer matrix, and a strictly upper triangular matrix that vanishes when we set $a_2=a_3=0$.
+The strategy now is to take advantage of the fact that $S^+$ is the sum of raising operators in each site of the chain and write $\tau$ in an appropriate basis.
+For later convenience, we will pick as a basis the eigenvectors of the undeformed transfer matrix obtained from the Algebraic Bethe Ansatz, grouped by multiplets and ordered by their eigenvalue with respect to $S^z$ in decreasing order.